auraphp/Aura.Di/README.md

 If we were to try to set a service using `$di->lazyNew('ExampleWithParams')`, the instantiation would fail.
 The `$foo` param is required, and the _Container_ does not know what to use for that value.

-To remedy this, we tell the _Container_ what values to use for each _ExampleWithParams_ constructor parameter by name using the `$di->params` array:
+To remedy this, we tell the _Container_ what values to use for each _ExampleWithParams_ constructor parameter by name using the `$di->params` array:def

 ```php
 <?php